-SocialCops partnered with the Tata Trusts and Government of Maharashtra to drive rapid development in Chandrapur.
-We used our platform to create village development plans that will improve budgeting, program implementation, and department planning.
+The Tata Trusts and Government of Maharashtra partnered with us to drive rapid development in Chandrapur.
+We used our platform to create village development plans that improved budgeting, program implementation, and department planning.

 Ashutosh Salil, IAS

 Chandrapur has vast natural resources, yet it remains underdeveloped.
 However, a traditional development plan can't account for the sheer diversity of Chandrapur's blocks.
 Chandrapur needs targeted development plans for every household, village, and block.

 This type of microplanning generally takes 6-9 months, but we only had 90 days.
 To make matters more difficult, there were 3 additional problems: Chandrapur has poor infrastructure and connectivity (people have to walk kilometers to find cell service), only 5% of its population is computer literate, and its village lists are not accurate or up to date.